Fast Shipping8-15 Days to Netherlands

 This Organic Tie Guan Yin tea is the entry level of organic Oolong series, its natural taste combines with a pleasant sweet aftertaste lingering and affordable price makes this a great everyday oolong tea.

-Wuhua Shan tea garden, located in Xianghua village, Anxi, which faces Changkeng in the east, Longjuan in the south, and all of them are famous for the origin of Tie Guan Yin.
+Wu Hua Shan tea garden, located in Xianghua village in Anxi, faces Changkeng in the east and Longjuan in the south, all of which are famous as being the origins of Tie Guan Yin.

-These tea plants in this area are grown above 800 meters in elevation, with beautiful scenery, mist-shrouded, abundant rainfall, as well as sweet and clear spring.
-The natural environment makes it’s very suitable for the growth of Oolong tea, particularly Tie Guan Yin.
+The plants in this area are grown above 800 meters in elevation, with beautiful surroundings, near-constant mist, and abundant rainfall, as well as a sweet, clear spring.
+All of these factors result in a perfect environment for growing oolong tea, and Tie Guan Yin in particular.

-The whole tea plantation is over 800 mu, and they persist in using mixed materials (sheep and dairy manure, wild grass) as sources of plant nutrients, with natural and high-quality mountain spring water for irrigation.
-Moreover, to make sure that the tea lovers can mostly benefit the nutrients in the tea leaves, Mr. Gu and his group kept weeding and picking tea leaves by handmade, which results a better sweet taste.
+This tea plantation insists on using mixed materials - sheep and dairy manure as well as wild grass - as sources of nutrients, with natural, high-quality mountain spring water for irrigation.
+Moreover, to ensure that tea lovers can benefit from the nutrients in this tea, Mr. Gu and his workers pick the leaves and weed the crops by hand, resulting in a better, sweeter taste.

-C. sinensis cv.
-Tieguanyin is produced through sexual propagation, a shrub with a medium-size leaf that is oval-shaped, deep emerald-green in color, thick but fragile, with a slight curve along its length and a wavy edge.
-The leaf dent is thin, and the buds are purple red.
-It has earned the moniker “delicious but difficult to grow” since only fertile soil, qualified tea shrubs, and appropriate planting and cultivation methods can produce the highest quality Tieguanyin and lead to a bountiful harvest.
+The Tieguanyin varietal grows as a shrub with a medium, oval-sized leaf, deep emerald-green in color, thick but fragile, and with a slight curve along its length and a wavy edge.
+The dent of the leaf is thin, and the buds grow to be purple-red in color; this particular varietal has earned the phrase “delicious but difficult to grow” to describe it, since only fertile soil, qualified shrubs, and appropriate planting and cultivation methods can produce the highest quality tea from these plants and lead to a bountiful harvest.

-Tie Guan Yin tea is the representative of Chinese Oolong tea.
-Oolong teas were first developed during the early 1700's in the Fujian area of China.
-As a cross between non fermented green and white teas, and the fully fermented black teas, that combines the best of both in a single tea, Oolong teas quickly became popular all through eastern China and Taiwan.
-In the early 1970's Oolong Tea became widely popular in Japan, and from their spread to the rest of the world.
-Fujian, the home of Oolong teas, still produces the finest Oolong teas.
+Tie Guan Yin is the representative of Chinese oolong tea, first developed in the early 1700s in Fujian.
+As a cross between non-fermented green and white teas and the fully-fermented black teas, oolong combines the best of both in a single tea and quickly became popular all throughout eastern China and Taiwan.
+In the early 1970s, oolong then rose to fame in Japan, and from there spread to the rest of the world.
+Fujian, the home of oolong tea, still produces the finest oolongs to this day.